A simple model for creating balance

 When each leg is strong, you are stable and balanced.
 You thrive.

-When you understand and protect what gives you strength and energy in each area, you can actually withstand huge issues in one or two areas.
-And will recover faster from a crisis.
+When you understand and protect what gives you strength and energy in each area, you can actually withstand huge pressures in one or two areas and will consistently recover faster from a crisis.

 This is resilience.

-But fail to invest and maintain that equilibrium and you will be knocked off balance with the slightest bump.
+But fail to invest or allow that equilibrium to fail and you will be knocked off balance with the slightest bump.

 So take some time to consider what is needed to build and maintain strength in each and across all three critical support systems.
-Ensure you balance your time, giving equal importance to each.
+Ensure you balance your time and energy, giving equal importance to each.

-Ensure that you have reliable activities AND protected time that give you what you need in each area:
+Ensure that you have reliable activities AND protected time that give you what you need in each area, ensuring you define what each leg/ support system means for your (your teams) unique preferences and needs):

 Task: the work you need or want to do

-Team: your network of friends, family and professional contacts that you rely on and connect with
+Team: your support networks; friends, family and professional contacts

-We all know what we like to do to unwind and recharge, but sadly this is often the first thing to go when time is tight.
-But by ensuring you take time out to meet friends, go dancing or wild swimming could actually be the perfect break your brain needs to reset and begin working for you again.
+Most of us have a clear idea of what we can to do to unwind and relax, but sadly this is often the first thing to go when time is tight.
+But by ensuring you take regular time out to meet friends, go dancing or wild swimming could actually be the perfect break your brain needs to reset and begin working for you again.